MLH/mlh-policies/member-event-guidelines.md

     products.
 Events may also receive assorted swag from MLH Season sponsors such as pens and t-shirts.

+    - **Asia-Pacific:** Select swag may not be available to Member Events in Asia-Pacific.

 8.  **Judging Coordination.** We know that judging is one of the most stressful periods during a hackathon.
 Our MLH representative on-site can assist you with running demos and judging during your event in a